mthorrell/gbnet/paper/paper.md

 # Software Description and Examples

-GBNet comprises two primary submodules:
+GBNet comprises two primary sets of submodules:

 - `gbnet.xgbmodule`, `gbnet.lgbmodule`, `gbnet.gblinear`: Contain PyTorch Module classes (`XGBModule`, `LGBModule` and `GBLinear`) that integrate XGBoost, LightGBM and a linear booster respectively.
 - `gbnet.models`: Includes practical implementations of models using either `XGBModule` or `LGBModule`.
 Currently there are two implementations. `gbnet.models.forecasting` provides a Sci-kit Learn interface [@scikit-learn] for an optimized version of the forecast model shown above. `gbnet.models.ordinal_regression` provides a Sci-kit Learn interface for Ordinal Regression.